aktos-io/aecad/problems-with-others.md

   - Hierarchical sheets just work wrong:
     - Can not assign correct references when duplicating a hierarchical sheet[**¹**](https://github.com/aktos-io/kicad-tools/blob/master/kicad-fix-refs).
     - Can not handle circular dependencies
     - Does not perform a cleanup for deleted/moved HSheets.
+We need [a separate tool for that purpose](https://github.com/aktos-io/kicad-tools/blob/master/kicad-cleanup-sheets).
     - Importing other schematics does not append its hierarchical sheets (no dependency tracking)
     - Weird design for storing instance references: HSheet instance references are stored in their own hierarchical sheets, thus you may easily end up duplicate/conflicting component references when you copy a HSheet to another project, duplicate a HSheet in the same project and rename it, etc...
       - Hard to create new tools for handling the problem.